CS

 Who Should Buy Which?

-Buy the Ford Mustang if: You want the lower entry price, or prefer Ford's approach to design and ownership experience.
+Buy the Ford Mustang if: You want the lower entry price, need more boot space, or prefer Ford's approach to design and ownership experience.

 Buy the Mazda CX-90 if: You prioritise performance, want lower running costs, or prefer Mazda's approach to design and ownership experience.